 2. Are there defenses to ARS 13-2602?

-People facing bribery charges have the right to challenge them with a legal defense.
+People facing bribery charges can challenge them with a legal defense.
 Three common defenses include accused people showing that:

 - they did not intend to influence a vote.